Welcome to the June 2021 reading wrapup.

 And finally, we also meet Akiil.
 He’s a con-artist with big plans: conning the Emperor herself.
 He’s one of the last Shin monks after his temple was attacked, killing the rest (including the Emperor’s brother).
 He promises to teach the Emperor how to use the kenta, rings that allow you to transport from one place to the next.
 There’s one problem, however: he doesn’t actually know how to use them.

-The world is incredibly vast and has a lot of detail, but it’s always shown in an interesting way rather than just info-dumping it on the reader.
+Next to that, the world is also incredibly vast and is rich in detail, but it’s always shown in an interesting way rather than just info-dumping it on the reader.

-If you love a vast new world with interesting characters and a lot of bloodshed and violence, The Empire’s Ruin will likely be a great book for you.
+All in all, I can recommend The Empire’s Ruin without a doubt.
+If you love a vast new world with interesting characters and a lot of bloodshed and violence, The Empire’s Ruin will almost certainly be a great book for you.

 Other Blog Posts